Air Canada plane makes emergency landing without injuries in Seattle

-SEATTLE An Air Canada (AC.TO) jet made an emergency landing at Seattle-Tacoma International Airport on Thursday and passengers were safely evacuated, according to an airport spokesman.
+SEATTLE (Reuters) - An Air Canada (AC.TO) jet made an emergency landing at Seattle-Tacoma International Airport on Thursday and passengers were safely evacuated, according to an airport spokesman.

 The crew aboard the Bombardier Inc (BBDb.TO) Dash 8 plane reported seeing light smoke inside the cabin on the plane's scheduled flight to Seattle from Calgary, and declared an emergency before landing at the airport without injuries, according to airport spokesman Perry Cooper.